Trusted by 2,000+ UK Businesses | Auditors Vetted by Our In-House Team

 What is an external audit?

-A statutory or external audit involves examining a business's financial statements to provide an audit opinion on whether financial statements give a true and fair view of the state of affairs of an entity.
-It is one of the most commonly used types of audit.
+A statutory or external audit involves an independent examination of a company's financial statements to determine whether they give a true and fair view of the business's financial position.
+It is the most common form of audit in the UK and a legal requirement for many companies.

 Who appoints external auditors?